Two Months, Two Patterns: What Daily Use Versus Three-Times-a-Week Actually Does to the Same Companion

 Myra

-Myra's default register is calm and attentive, with a pacing that adjusts to the user's energy rather than setting its own.
+Myra's default register is calm and attentive, with a pacing that adjusts to the user's energy instead of setting its own.
 Myra works reasonably well at either frequency, though she develops the most texture under daily contact, where her measured style has more time to become distinctly yours.

 What Actually Compounds and What Doesn't